-As of December 31, 2020, we had \$58.8 million federal net operating loss carryforwards and \$105.1 million gross in United States state net operating loss carryforwards, which expire at various dates through 2040.
-Under legislation enacted in 2017, informally titled the TCJA, as modified by the Coronavirus Aid, Relief and Economic Security Act, or the CARES Act, federal net operating losses generated after 2017, if any, will not expire and may be carried forward indefinitely, but will generally limit the federal net operating losses deduction to the lesser of the net operating loss carryover or 80% of the corporation's taxable income (subject to Section 382 of the Internal Revenue Code of 1986, as amended).
+As of December 31, 2020, we had \$58.8 million federal net operating loss carryforwards and \$105.1 million gross in United States state net operating loss carryforwards, portions of which expire at various dates through 2040.
+Under legislation enacted in 2017, informally titled the Tax Cuts and Jobs Act, or the TCJA, as modified by the Coronavirus Aid, Relief and Economic Security Act, or the CARES Act, federal net operating losses generated in tax years beginning after 2017, if any, will not expire and may be carried forward indefinitely, but the deductibility of such federal net operating losses in tax years beginning after December 31, 2020 will be limited to the lesser of the net operating loss carryover or 80% of the corporation's adjusted taxable income (subject to Section 382 of the Internal Revenue Code of 1986, as amended).
 The CARES Act temporarily allows us to carryback net operating losses arising in 2018, 2019 and 2020 to the five prior years.
-In addition, net operating losses generated in those years could fully offset prior year taxable income without the 80% of the taxable income limitation under the TCJA.
 It is uncertain how various states will respond to the TCJA, the CARES Act or any newly enacted federal tax law.
-In addition, at the state level, there may be periods during which the use of net operating losses is suspended or otherwise limited, including a recent California franchise tax law change limiting the usability of California state net operating losses to offset taxable income in tax years beginning after 2019 and before 2023.
+In addition, at the state level, there may be periods during which the use of net operating losses is suspended or otherwise limited, including a California franchise tax law change limiting the usability of California state net operating losses to offset taxable income in tax years beginning after 2019 and before 2023.